 Since 2008 Niels has been CIO at Unipension, which has EUR 10 billion under management.
 Prior to his current position he among others worked as Head of Equities at ATP for 5 years and as Head of Equities at Danske Bank for more than 10 years.
 He has also held senior positions in corporate finance at Danske Bank and Enskilda for a number of years.
 Niels has previously been board member and chairman of The Danish Society for Financial Analyst for 10 years.

-Niels is a member of the Ethics and Governance committees.
+Niels is a member of the Governance and ethics committee.

 Daniel Simard has been a Board member of Bâtirente since its launch in 1987, when he became its managing director in 2000.
 Bâtirente’s assets reach over US$ 750 million, serving 25,000 individual unionised workers.